-Species List Area - "The area within which a species will be included on species lists generated through IPaC."
-Source: Working definition Note: Quote above from a Service document entitled One Range Concept dated October 2020.
-See also Section 7 Range and Area of Influence.
 SSA (Species Status Assessment Framework) - "an analytical approach used by the Service to deliver foundational science for informing all ESA decisions." "...[A]n SSA uses the conservation biology principles of Resiliency, Redundancy, and Representation (collectively known as the "3Rs") as a lens to evaluate the current and future condition of the species."
-Source: Working definition Note: Quotes above are from U.S. Fish and Wildlife Service.
+Source: Working definition

+Note: Quotes above are from U.S. Fish and Wildlife Service.
 2016.
 USFWS Species Status Assessment Framework: an integrated analytical framework for conservation.
 Version 3.4 dated August 2016.

 Standing Analysis - a term sometimes used to describe a biological effects analysis to support various consultation documents, biological evaluations, or Determination Keys.
 They may be structured similar in format to that used in biological opinions.

+Note: On July 12, 2024, the Fish and Wildlife Service issued a memo and guidance document regarding "Guidance on Developing and Using Standing Analyses for Informal Consultations Under Section 7 of the Endangered Species Act".
+The memo title uses slightly imprecise language.
+The guidance is aimed at only projects for which a May Affect, Not Likely to Adversely Affect, determination is made, not Informal Consultation generally.

-Source: Working definition Standard Consultation - a term describing a consultation for a typical project-level action.
+Standard Consultation - a term describing a consultation for a typical project-level action.

-Source: Working definition Note: Standard consultations are not associated with programmatic actions or emergency response actions.
+Note: Standard consultations are not associated with programmatic actions or emergency response actions.
 See Non-Standard Consultation.

-Stand alone/Programmatic Consultation - See Programmatic Consultation/Stand alone State Historic Preservation Office (SHPO) - created in 1966 under the National Historic Preservation Act.
+Stand alone/Programmatic Consultation - See Programmatic Consultation/Stand alone

+State Historic Preservation Office (SHPO) - created in 1966 under the National Historic Preservation Act.
 The purposes of the SHPO includes surveying and recognizing historic properties, reviewing nominations for the National Register of Historic Places, etc. Each state is responsible for establishing their individual office.
-Source: Working definition Status [Biological Opinion] - for 7(a)(2) analysis, this term is used in two different sections of a biological opinion.
+Source: Working definition

+Status [Biological Opinion] - for 7(a)(2) analysis, this term is used in two different sections of a biological opinion.
 In the "Status" section, it is used to present the biological or ecological information relevant to formulating the biological opinion.
 This information is generally at the rangewide scale.
 In the "Environmental Baseline" section, the term is used as a subsection to describe the specific distribution and condition of the species or critical habitat in the action area (typically much smaller than the rangewide scale).

-Source: Working definition Note: Status is mentioned in 50 CFR 402.14(g)(2) and (4) regarding the information the Services have a responsibility to review during consultation.
+Note: Status is mentioned in 50 CFR 402.14(g)(2) and (4) regarding the information the Services have a responsibility to review during consultation.
 Also discussed in the 1998 Handbook, pp. 4-19 through 4-22.

-Status [Biological Assessment] - Similar to its use in a Biological Opinion, this term describes the section in a Biological Assessment (or similar action-agency document supporting consultation), that gives the reader information on the life history and ecological information of the species or critical habitat.
+- Status [Biological Assessment] Similar to its use in a Biological Opinion, this term describes the section in a Biological Assessment (or similar action-agency document supporting consultation), that gives the reader information on the life history and ecological information of the species or critical habitat.
 The information must be sufficient to support the discussion for the Effects of the Action discussion and any resulting determination or conclusion.

-Source: Working definition Status Review - a term used to describe an assessment of a species' biological condition, population trends, and risk factors.
+Source: Working definition - Status Review a term used to describe an assessment of a species' biological condition, population trends, and risk factors.
 That information is used to inform a determination as to whether listing that species under the Act is warranted.
-Source: Working definition Note: See also Five Factor Analysis, Five Year Review, and Candidate Notice of Review.
+Source: Working definition

+Note: See also Five Factor Analysis, Five Year Review, and Candidate Notice of Review.